Skip to content

 2 Frozen-phonon calculation of a second derivative of the total energy

 We will now compute the second derivative of the total energy with respect to an atomic displacement by different means.
-For that purpose, you must first read sections 0 and the first paragraph of section 1 of the respfn help file (the auxiliary help file, that deals specifically with the DFPT features).
+For that purpose, you must first read sections 0 and the first paragraph of section 1 of the respfn help file (an auxiliary help file, that deals specifically with the DFPT(respfn) features).
 We will explain later, in more detail, the signification of the different input parameters introduced in section 1 of the respfn help file.

 For the time being, in order to be able to perform a direct comparison with the result of a DFPT calculation, we choose as a perturbation the displacement of the Al atom along the first axis of the reduced coordinates.